Escherbach/Seq-Roadmap/README.md

 However, PCR cannot in principle detect unknown or changing targets.
 For example, a novel gene conferring drug resistance, or a novel virus strain, require the design of novel primers.
 Perhaps more importantly, the emergence of a completely novel pathogen (in recent decades, consider, SARS-CoV-1 and 2, HIV, Ebola and Marburg virus, for instance) would go completely undetected.

 In principle, then, MGS has a clear advantage, as it can detect any pathogen, whether bacterial, viral, fungal or otherwise.
-Despite this advantage, however, it is difficult to imagine that MGS might become truly ubiquitous without being being close to matching PCR on the set of requirements that made it successful.
+Despite this advantage, however, it is difficult to imagine that MGS might become truly ubiquitous without being close to matching PCR on the set of characteristics that made it successful.

-In particular, MGS assays should aspire to meet these <u>**requirements**</u>
+In particular, we  believe that MGS-based diagnostics should aspire to meet these <u>**requirements**</u>:
 - **Sensitivity comparable to qPCR** (matching a cycle threshold of 35).
 - **Workflow should be "push-button"**, requiring minimal operator time and skill (<5 minutes).
 - **Time to answer** should be **less than 1 hour**.